Epiphone Serial Number Lookup

 The last 5 digits form the series sequence number.

-Serial number 11051500160 is the 160th guitar built in May 2011 at the factory of Qingdao in China.
+So, serial number 11051500160 is the 160th guitar built in May 2011 at the factory of Qingdao in China.

 Since 2004 Epiphone guitars have been produced in China.

 Five digits with a space after the first digit and custom shop on the back of the headstock, applied from 1990 to 1999.
 The first digit is the last digit of the production year, the following four digits are the serial number.
-Five digits no space after the first digit were used from 1951 to 1956 and from 1961 to 1967 for both acoustic and electric models.
+Five digits with no space after the first digit were used from 1951 to 1956 and from 1961 to 1967 for both acoustic and electric models.

-Epiphone 1 letter 5 digits serial numbers:
+Serial Number 1 letter 5 digits

 Example: Serial number T32222 is the 2222th guitar of 2003 built in the factory of Terada Gakki Seisakusyo, Japan.

-Epiphone 1 letter 6 digits serial numbers:
+Serial Number 1 letter 6 digits

 Example: Serial number Z051234 is the 1234th guitar built in 2005 at the Zaozhuang Saehan factory in China.